Brushing and Flossing Basics for Kids

 - Around the ages of six or seven, your child should be able to brush and floss on their own.
 Until then, it is a good idea to assist and monitor your child’s brushing and flossing routine.
 You can also brush and floss along with them—teaching by example is a great way to instill healthy dental care habits in your kids.

-Routine brushing and flossing, and regular visits to an affordable dentist in Baltimore, are habits that should last a lifetime for the sake of your child’s health.
+Routine brushing and flossing, and regular visits to an affordable dentist in The Village of Cross Keys, are habits that should last a lifetime for the sake of your child’s health.
 It’s never too early to begin teaching your child about the importance of proper dental care.

 To learn about our family dentistry practice in The Village of Cross Keys, call Dental One Associates of Cross Keys today at (443) 863-6394 or make an appointment.